Jazal-UoE/MusicDB/README.md

 **Lack of rich metadata - especially for underrepresented regions like the Middle East.**

-Most platforms rely heavily on collaborative filtering, which:
+Open Source Music Databases, such as MusicBrainz and Discogs, lack extensive metadata for middle eastern music entries, resulting in music platforms relying heavily on collaborative filtering to generate recommendations, which:
 - Depends on user interaction data
 - Struggles with new or niche music
 - Biases toward already popular artists